 People who survive their cancer will have to live with the consequences of the strenuous cancer treatment for the rest of their lives, whether they were affected as a child or young adult.
 In order to be able to offer the right rehabilitation, the the healthcare system has to closely follow up any secondary diseases and sequelae that can appear several years after cancer treatment.
 Emotional support is equally important to be able to live with such a difficult situation.
 Reports have shown that such long-term emotional support is needed both from professionals and from others living with similar experiences and situation - so called peer-to-peer support.

 To a large extent, current support is insufficiently tailored to the needs and terms of young adult cancer survivors.
-In order to increase opportunities for managing this tough situation, a person-centered approach that includes both professional and social support is needed.
+In order to increase opportunities for managing this tough situation, a person-centred approach that includes both professional and social support is needed.

 In this project, digital tools for "peer-to-peer" support are being developed together with young adult cancer survivors, with the aim of increasing opportunities to approach topics that are difficult to handle or to talk about, for example, sex, relationships, relapse, death and dying.